rotationalio/rotational.io/content/en/blog/2023-08-21-what-is-incremental-learning.md

 In a world where data never stops flowing, real-time analytics and incremental models are our compass, guiding us towards intelligent, adaptable solutions.
 May this exploration inspire you to embrace the future, armed with knowledge and ready for discovery.

 Ready to take the next step?
-[Sign up for MLOps 201: Data Flows for Real Time Model Inferencing (webinar)](https://us06web.zoom.us/webinar/register/3016915923116/WN_wipD3P6PSj24FQDvfP2XhA).
+Check out [MLOps 201: Data Flows for Real Time Model Inferencing](https://youtu.be/w69glRpOBD4?si=7V6vYUZa3uPBbXXy).

 Ready to experiment with data streams and change data capture?
 Check out [The Data Playground](https://rotational.io/data-playground/) and set up your own [free Ensign account](https://rotational.app/register/).